All 27 Nakshatras: The Fine Detail Your Zodiac Sign Misses

 Frequently Asked Questions

-No single Nakshatra is universally the most powerful — each has unique strengths.
-However, Pushya is traditionally considered the most auspicious Nakshatra for general activities, ruled by Saturn and presided over by Brihaspati (Jupiter's deity form), making it excellent for nourishment and growth.
-Rohini is considered the most creative and fertile.
+There is no single winner -- each Nakshatra has its own kind of power.
+That said, Pushya is traditionally considered the most auspicious for general activities.
+Rohini is the most creative and fertile.
 Magha carries royal authority.
-The power of any Nakshatra in your chart depends on which planet occupies it and how that planet fits into your overall chart configuration.
+But here is what really matters: the power of a Nakshatra in your chart depends on which planet sits in it and how that planet fits into your overall configuration.
+A planet in the "right" Nakshatra for your chart can be more powerful than one in a traditionally strong Nakshatra.

-Your primary Nakshatra (Janma Nakshatra) is determined by the Moon's exact position at your time of birth.
-You need your precise birth date, time, and location to calculate it.
-The Moon's longitude is computed using an ephemeris, and the Nakshatra is determined by which 13°20' segment of the zodiac the Moon falls in.
-Kaala calculates this automatically when you enter your birth details, showing your Janma Nakshatra along with the Pada (quarter) and remaining Dasha balance.
+You need your exact birth date, time, and location.
+From those details, the Moon's precise longitude is calculated, and your Nakshatra is determined by which 13-degree-20-minute segment the Moon falls in.
+Kaala does this automatically when you enter your birth details -- showing your Janma Nakshatra, the specific Pada (quarter), and how much Dasha balance was remaining at your birth.

-Yes, if the Moon is near a Nakshatra boundary (called a Sandhi point), even a 15-30 minute difference in birth time can shift the Moon into the adjacent Nakshatra.
-This changes not only your Nakshatra characteristics but your entire Dasha timeline.
-This is why exact birth time is so critical in Vedic astrology.
-If you are unsure of your birth time, an experienced astrologer can perform birth time rectification by correlating known life events with Dasha periods.
+Yes, and this is important to know.
+If the Moon was near a Nakshatra boundary when you were born, even a 15-30 minute difference in birth time can shift you into the adjacent Nakshatra.
+That does not just change your personality profile -- it changes your entire Dasha timeline.
+This is why exact birth time matters so much.
+If you are unsure of yours, birth time rectification (matching known life events to Dasha periods) can help narrow it down.

-Yes, the Moon transits through each Nakshatra roughly every day (spending about 24 hours in each).
-The daily Nakshatra influences the general quality of the day and is used in Panchang (Vedic almanac) readings.
-Certain Nakshatras are favorable for specific activities — for example, Pushya is excellent for starting new ventures, while Bharani is better suited for intense, transformative work.
-Your personal experience of each daily Nakshatra is also colored by how it interacts with your birth chart.
+They do.
+The Moon moves through a new Nakshatra roughly every day, and each one colors the general quality of that day.
+This is the basis of Panchang (Vedic almanac) readings.
+Pushya days are great for starting new ventures.
+Bharani days are better suited for intense, transformative work.
+And your personal experience of each daily Nakshatra is also shaped by how it interacts with your own birth chart.